COSMOS Q & A

 COSMOS is run by Brigham and Women’s Hospital, an affiliate of Harvard Medical School, in Boston, MA, and the Fred Hutchinson Cancer Research Center in Seattle, WA.

 How is COSMOS supported?

-Women aged 65 or older and men aged 60 or older who have not previously had a heart attack, stroke, or cancer (other than skin cancer) diagnosed within the last two years are participating in COSMOS.
+Women aged 65 or older and men aged 60 or older who did not have a previous history of a heart attack, stroke, or cancer (other than skin cancer) diagnosed within two years prior to the start of the trial are participating in COSMOS.
 Participants are from every state in the United States.
 The study pills were sent via postal mail and study forms are completed either online or through the postal mail.